ibm-cloud-architecture/denim-compute/book/docs/development/capture.md

 # Capture development

-Business Automation Content Analyzer (BACA) is a *no code* environment.
+Business Automation Content Analyzer (BACA) is a *no-code* environment.
 So, although we include this topic under the Development section, it is really rather configuration that is done for a BACA solution.

 It is used in the solution when BAW needs to automatically process an uploaded vehicle repair estimate.
-For further details please see the design section [Mediated BACA integration](../design/workflow/#mediated-baca-integration).
+For further details please see the [mediated BACA integration](../design/workflow.md/#mediated-baca-integration) section.

 ## BACA ontology